redbrogdon/github_reporter/USAGE.md

 *   `--help`: Show a brief description of the app's functionality, a sample invocation, and then each of the flags/options and what they do.
 *   `--verbose`: Enable verbose logging.
 *   `--output-file`: The path to the file where the report will be written.
 If not provided, the report will be printed to the console.
 If the file already exists, it will be overwritten.
+*   `--hacker-news`: Include a section with the top 5 stories from Hacker News.

 ### Environment Variables